|/ /1898||Dornoch Light Railway|

 This was a single platform halt on the north side of a level crossing alongside Loch Fleet.
 The platform was on the south side of the line beside the road.
 To the immediate west was a road junction.

-This was a single platform station, with a siding to the north, served from the east.
+This was a single platform station, with a siding and loading bank to the north, served from the east.
 The platform was on the south side of the line.
 The station was to the east of a level crossing.

 This was a terminus in the north of Dornoch.
 It was a single platform station with a locomotive shed on the east side of the line at the north end and a goods yard to the west of the passenger station.
 The platform was on the east side of the site alongside a rounding loop.
 Photographs of the station when open often show Dornoch Cathedral in the background, it was to the south of the station.